Blight Presets Shader Pack

 The eight presets are:

-1-easymode-cutoff-linear-color-default: a custom crt-easymode, preconfigured to be clean, bright without washed-out picture or overblooming, balanced between sharpness/smoothness and usable in non-integer scales with lower resolution screens (720p to 1080p).
+1-sharp-color-default: a custom crt-gdv-mini, preconfigured to be clean, bright without washed-out picture or overblooming, balanced between sharpness/smoothness and usable in non-integer scales with lower resolution screens (720p to 1080p).
+It has higher sharpness and crisp pixels, intended as a nod to the quality of the better consumer televisions using their component connection.
+Defaults to a CGWG aperturelike-mask.

+4-smooth-color-default: a custom crt-easymode, preconfigured to be clean, bright without washed-out picture or overblooming, and usable in non-integer scales with lower resolution screens (720p to 1080p).
+It has lower sharpness and blurrier pixels, intended as a nod to the quality of average consumer televisions using their composite connection.
 Defaults to an RGB aperturelike-mask.

-5-gdv-mini-trim-color-default: a custom crt-gdv-mini, preconfigured to be clean, bright without washed-out picture or overblooming, balanced between sharpness/smoothness and usable in non-integer scales with lower resolution screens (720p to 1080p).
-Defaults to a cgwg aperturelike-mask.

-6-gdv-mini-trim-color-composite: same as preset #5, but with composite color correction enabled using LUT and its grade-composite texture.
+5-smooth-color-composite: same as preset #4, but with composite color correction enabled using LUT and its grade-composite texture.

-7-gdv-mini-trim-color-ntsc: same as preset #5, but with ntsc color correction enabled using ntsc-colors at above half-intensity.
+6-smooth-color-ntsc: same as preset #4, but with ntsc color correction enabled using ntsc-colors at above half-intensity.

 Comparison Screenshots